xiaodong2077/ros_snippets/README.md

-# rosy snippets
+# ROS1 snippets

-VS Code extension of some snippets about roscpp and ros launch.
+VS Code extension with a collection of ROS1 snippets about roscpp and roslaunch.

 ## usage